rsnemmen/BCES/README.md

 Python module for performing robust linear regression on (X,Y) data points where both X and Y have measurement errors.

-The fitting method is the *bivariate correlated errors and intrinsic scatter* (BCES) and follows the description given in [Akritas, M. G., & Bershady, M. A. Astrophysical Journal, 1996, 470, 706](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).
+The fitting method is the *bivariate correlated errors and intrinsic scatter* (BCES) and follows the description given in [Akritas & Bershady.
+1996, ApJ](http://labs.adsabs.harvard.edu/adsabs/abs/1996ApJ...470..706A/).
 Some of the advantages of BCES regression compared to ordinary least squares fitting (quoted from Akritas & Bershady 1996):

 * it allows for measurement errors on both variables
 * it permits the measurement errors for the two variables to be dependent